-Teachers: These classroom leaders, or “lead learners (thanks, Sheryl Nussbaum-Beach),” are a vital component in this process; they exist to galvanize learning.
-I do not wish a content-driven classroom onto anyone.
+Teachers: These classroom leaders, or lead learners (thanks, Sheryl Nussbaum-Beach), are a vital component in this process; they exist to galvanize learning.
+No one should have to experience a content-driven classroom in primary or secondary learning.
 However, content must form the foundation on which learning occurs.
 A teacher must learn what his or her students need to improve understanding.
-This requires reflection and analysis on how to deliver content, on student development, and on ways to maximize the two.
+This requires reflection and analysis on how to deliver dynamic, engaging content and on maximizing student personal and academic development.

 This is my vision, version 2.5…